 To some people, playing video games for a living sounds like a dream job.
 Find out what it’s really like to be a game tester and how to break into this unique job.

 Table of Contents

-For casual, one off or part-time game testers, the typical rate of pay is $30 an hour, with some testers requiring up to 30 hours of work per week and others just a few hours.
+For casual, one-off or part-time game testers, the typical rate of pay is $30 an hour, with some testers requiring up to 30 hours of work per week and others just a few hours.

-Average Game Tester Salary
+Median Game Tester Salary

-Testers also need to have lots of patience, a good eye for detail and not mind working long, odd hours.
+Testers also need to have lots of patience, a good eye for detail and not mind working odd, long hours.
 Developers need the games tested in shifts to meet release deadlines so gamers will often find themselves working the night shift and 10-hour working days are the norm.

 While you don’t need any formal qualifications to test games for a living, it is worth having some background on IT or app and game development, this way you can easily point out bugs and be able to communicate them effectively.
 Game testers with this background also tend to be paid more.